housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 ![comparison](https://files.slack.com/files-pri/T0LA4NDHS-F2AAN0BH7/pasted_image_at_2016_09_10_02_01_pm.png "Comparison"){: .article-image }

-31 requests and 20.8KB transferred in 546ms!
+Woah, 31 requests and 20.8KB transferred in 546ms.
 This takes almost five times as long loading the front page of Hacker News and more then twice as much data to just load the posts.
-This is pretty darn slow, but it's kind of tolerable when you're loading the list of posts on the front page.
-This becomes a serious problem when you're trying to load a large number of comments for a single post.
+This is pretty darn slow, and maybe it's kind of tolerable when you're loading the list of posts on the front page but this is a serious problem if we try loading a large number of comments for a single post.

 I built the entire application with each of the component's using this method, including each post and their comments.
-You can take a look at what happens when you try to load a post with almost 2000 comments.
+You can take a look at what happens when I tried to load a post with almost 2000 comments.

 ![700 comments](http://i.imgur.com/pwT2QwD.gif "700 comments"){: .article-image }

 Just to save you time from watching that entire gif, it takes **741 requests, 1.5MB and 90s** to load roughly 700 of the comments (I wasn't patient enough to wait for every comment to load).

-*Just for reference's sake, I still have this version up on my GitHub pages.
-At your own caution, you can take a look at how long it takes to load a large number of comments [here](http://houssein.me/angular2-hn/item/12445994)*.
+*Just for reference's sake, I still have this version of the app up on my GitHub pages.
+At your own caution, you can take a look at how long it takes to load this many comments [here](http://houssein.me/angular2-hn/item/12445994)*.

 Let's switch things up
 ==================
-Okay, now we can see why having multiple network connection to fetch a parent item and it's content isn't the nicest experience.
+Okay, now we can see why having multiple network connections to fetch a parent item and it's content isn't the nicest experience.
 After a little bit of searching, I found this awesome [unofficial API](https://github.com/cheeaun/node-hnapi) which returns an item and it's details through a single request.

 For example, the response for the list of top stories looks like this.

-Now if we want to obtain information like front page ranking, we'll need to use another endpoint specific to the type of stories.
-For example, top stories can be retrieved like this.

 {% highlight javascript %}
 // http://node-hnapi.herokuapp.com/news?page=1